How We Build

 Keep in mind that this option is not only more expensive,

-but it is also pretty heavy and harder to cut to size (you will need very good,
+but it is also pretty heavy and harder to cut (you'll need very good,

 heavy-duty wire

-In the above photo, you can see we used this same material for our perimeter
+In the below photo, you can see we used this same material for our pen's ceiling.

 We had a pre-existing dog kennel already in